KawasakiLucas/olist-ecommerce/data/README.md

 This dataset includes data about the items purchased within each order.

-⚠️ If 3 items are purchased in an order, the dataset will display one row per item.
+If 3 items are purchased in an order, the dataset will display one row per item.
 If the same product is bought twice, 2 rows will be displayed.
+Each item has the freight calculated accordingly to its measures and weight.
+To get the total freight value for each order you just have to sum.

+The total order_item value is: 21.33 * 3 = 63.99
+The total freight value is: 15.10 * 3 = 45.30
+The total order value (product + freight) is: 45.30 + 63.99 = 109.29

 - `order_id`: order unique identifier
 - `order_item_id`: sequential number identifying number of items included in the same order.